dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ![](../../assets/images/3partydiagram.png)

 The following prerequisites need to be prepared prior to installing the CDP Private Cloud solution with ECS platform.
+The CDP Private Cloud solution with Openshift platform has a slightly different requirements which will not be covered in this article.

 - TOC
 {:toc}